What is muscle pain?

 Do I Need Treatment?

-Muscular aches and pains are a part of everyday life and people often experience muscle soreness 48 hours after exercise.
-This is referred to as DOMS (Delayed Onset Muscle Soreness) and resolves itself within 3 or 4 days.
+Muscle aches and pains are a part of everyday life and people often experience muscle soreness – or DOMs – 24-48 hours after exercise.
+DOMs normally resolves itself within 3 or 4 days.
 If, however, symptoms persist longer than that, getting an assessment, diagnosis and treatment plan for the problem is very important, both to resolve the symptoms and prevent aggravating the problem further.